-We also recommend you use your regular volunteer or nonprofit newsletter to highlight virtual volunteer opportunities and communicate the benefits of virtual volunteering.
-Don’t forget to invite readers to sign up, and link to your virtual volunteer opportunities page.
+We also recommend you use your nonprofit newsletter to highlight virtual volunteer opportunities and communicate the benefits of virtual volunteering.
+Don’t forget to invite readers to sign-up, and make sure to link to your virtual volunteer opportunities page.

 A great way to set your virtual volunteers up for success is to implement online onboarding.
 Once you have created these materials, online onboarding is sustainable and effective.
 You can even use online onboarding for your traditional volunteers.
 To keep your volunteers engaged and actively learning, switch up the methods in which you deliver key information.

 - Pre-Recorded Videos

 Keep all onboarding materials and steps in one location on your website.
 Email your volunteers a link to locate onboarding materials and write out steps to follow and instructions for accessing external resources.

 Foster Real Connections

 Traditional volunteering offers the opportunity to meet new people and develop meaningful connections with other volunteers, community members, and organization staff.
 And many people enjoy volunteering because of the friendships they develop.
 Traditional in-person volunteering allows for natural collaboration, and great ideas can come from this collaboration.
 While virtual volunteerism offers flexibility, volunteers can lose out on the benefits of in-person communication.
 But there are strategies you can adapt to encourage purposeful connection.

 Here are a few ways you can encourage collaboration and interaction: